-In the United Kingdom, "digital health" can be defined as apps, programmes and software used in the health and care system - either standalone or combined with other products such as medical devices or diagnostic tests.
+Apps, programmes and software used in the health and care system - either standalone or combined with other products such as medical devices or diagnostic tests.

-1.2 What are the key emerging technologies in this area?
+1.2 What are the key emerging digital health technologies in your jurisdiction?

-Some of the key emerging technologies in digital health in the UK are:
+The key emerging digital health technologies in the United Kingdom are as follows:

-- Digitised health systems in particular, the wholesale digitisation of patient data and prescription delivery in the UK National Health Service ("NHS"). - mHealth apps on mobile and connected wearable devices to monitor and improve health and wellbeing. - Telemedicine delivery of health data from mHealth apps to the patient's clinician, and the provision of distance support to patients either through healthcare practitioners or AI; the integration of telemedicine services with digitised health systems. - Health data analytics the digital collation, analysis and distribution (including on a commercial basis).
+- Digitised health systems in particular, the wholesale digitisation of patient data and prescription delivery in the UK National Health Service (NHS). - mHealth apps on mobile and connected wearable devices to monitor and improve health and wellbeing. - Telemedicine delivery of health data from mHealth apps to the patient's clinician, and the provision of distance support to patients either through healthcare practitioners or AI; the integration of telemedicine services with digitised health systems. - Health data analytics the digital collation, analysis and distribution (including on a commercial basis).

-1.3 What are the core legal issues in health care IT?
+1.3 What are the core legal issues in digital health for your jurisdiction?